mohammerat/URL-Shortener/README.md

 cp .env.example .env
 ```

-Third create app key by running this command on terminal:
+Third create app key and jwt secret by running this command on terminal:

 ```
 php artisan key:generate
+php artisan jwt:secret
 ```

 Fourth and last, create your database and change configuration in .env file